holoviz/panel/doc/how_to/custom_components/esm/custom_layout.md

 ).servable()
 ```

-You must list `NamedListLike, JSComponent` in exactly that order when you define the class!
-Reversing the order to `JSComponent, NamedListLike` will not work.
+You must list `ListLike, JSComponent` in exactly that order when you define the class!
+Reversing the order to `JSComponent, ListLike` will not work.

 :::